Financial Strain: Financial challenges dramatically affect pastors personal well-being and ministry effectiveness.

 Financial pressure isolates good pastors.
 I’ve been there… and it was brutal.

 In 2023, the ministry I’d poured 10 years of my life into was coming apart at the seams.
-The ministry wasn’t only my primary creative outlet - it also paid my family’s bills.
+The ministry wasn’t simply my primary creative outlet - it also paid my family’s bills.
 As income dried up, stress, migraines, and mounting anxiety attacks hollowed me out.

 Alone and hopeless, I prayed countless prayers, the majority of which were some variation of: